Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ## Introduction

 I started to record what I ate everyday in July 2022 by a very incidental chance.
-Since then, I spent most of my time in Hong Kong until I moved to Austin in July 2023.
+Since then, I spent most of my time in Hong Kong (HK) until I moved to Austin in July 2023.
 From my experience in HK, I was wondering whether people tend to eat better (to relax or to compensate) or simpler (to save time) when they are busy.
 However, my life and food